Burnout in Medical Students & Residents: What to Do About It

 There are several theories on what causes burnout, the most convincing of which is the Job Demands-Resources Model.
 In its simplest terms, the Jobs Demands-Resources Model states that high job demands lead to exhaustion and low resources lead to cynicism and feelings of low personal efficacy.

-Overall, chronic exposure to stress is the main risk factor.
+Overall, chronic stress exposure is the main risk factor.
 It’s no surprise, then, that medical students and residents in particular are subject to extraordinarily high rates of burnout.
-It’s common for medical trainees to be deprived of sleep, have a high workload, relatively low salaries, and several responsibilities in their workplace.
+It’s common for medical trainees to be deprived of sleep, have a high workload, earn relatively low salaries, and have several responsibilities at work.
 Additional stressors include carrying the great responsibility for the health of other people and dealing with sick people, people in pain, and their families.

-In a meta-analysis and systematic review by Rodrigues and colleagues, it was found that residents in surgery, like general surgery and ortho, and urgent specialties, like anesthesiology and OB/GYN, demonstrated significantly higher rates of burnout.
+In a meta-analysis and systematic review by Rodrigues and colleagues, residents in surgery, including general surgery and orthopedics, and in urgent specialties, including anesthesiology and OB/GYN, demonstrated significantly higher rates of burnout.

 Interestingly, students who are single are significantly more emotionally exhausted than classmates in relationships.
-This doesn’t mean to run out and get into a relationship pronto, but it does highlight the importance of social support in warding off burnout.
+This doesn’t mean running out and getting into a relationship pronto, but it does highlight the importance of social support in warding off burnout.

-If you look at the rates of burnout over the past few decades, there has been a consistent and steady rise.
+If you look at burnout rates over the past few decades, you’ll see a steady rise.
 After scouring the literature and trends in medical training, I attribute this to three main factors:

 1 | Increasing Competitiveness